 Do not start the engine or have the engine running with the engine air cleaner/filter housing open.
 Before removing the engine air cleaner/filter, make sure that the engine air cleaner/filter housing and nearby components are free of dirt and debris.
+Remove the engine air cleaner/filter.
+Lightly tap and shake the engine air cleaner/filter (away from the vehicle), to release dust and dirt.
+Inspect the engine air cleaner/filter for damage, and replace if damaged.
 Do not clean the engine air cleaner/filter or components with water or compressed air.